fredericGette/Lumia520/content/linux/README.md

 # mount_root_partition
 ```

-The mount of the root partition may failed: `ERROR: unable to mount root partition!`
+The mount of the root partition may fail: `ERROR: unable to mount root partition!`
 Check the cause of the problem:
 ```
 # dmesg